-Walter J. Schu, L.C. (contraception's linkage with abortion): Most abortions are the result of unwanted pregnancies, most unwanted pregnancies are the result of sexual relationships outside of marriage, and most sexual relationships outside of marriage are facilitated by the availability of contraception.
-To turn this 'progression' around: contraception leads to more extramarital sexual intercourse; more extramarital sexual intercourse leads to more unwanted pregnancies; more unwanted pregnancies lead to more abortions. -Contraception and Abortion: The Underlying Link
+Reverend Walter J. Schu, L.C. (the customary linkage of contraception and abortion): Most abortions are the result of unwanted pregnancies, most unwanted pregnancies are the result of sexual relationships outside of marriage, and most sexual relationships outside of marriage are facilitated by the availability of contraception.
+To turn this 'progression' around: contraception leads to more extramarital sexual intercourse; more extramarital sexual intercourse leads to more unwanted pregnancies; more unwanted pregnancies lead to more abortions. -"Contraception and Abortion: The Underlying Link"